bastosmichael/agent-smith/README.md

 # agent-smith
 Command Line Ruby tool used to reorganize folders with with millions of files into sub folders based on name or file date named after the fictional artificial intelligence that could quickly and efficiently multiply itself in the Matrix franchise

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/agent/smith`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Add this line to your application's Gemfile: